 The FC heat loads are expected to be 14 and 4 kW by Ohmic loss and beam loss, respectively [2].
 This heat should be removed from the FC by the water channel; hence, the problem in the thermal design of the FC has to be resolved.
+Recently, we have collaborated with some companies (Kondo equipment Co. and Metal Tech.
+Laboratory) in Kitakami, Iwate.
+Through this collaboration, the thermal design of the FC is to be undertaken.
 The electrical, thermal, and mechanical stability should be confirmed through an FEM simulation.
 The heat load caused by beam loss is concentrated on the smallest aperture.
 Special attention is required for the high heat concentration, which should be examined in the thermal design.

-Items Current status Goal by mid 3 rd yr of Goal by end of Pre-Lab Pre-Lab Flux concentrator Conductor, including Complete thermal design; Confirm stable operation conductor electrical property, prototype not always of electrical, thermal, and designed necessary because of mechanical properties; equivalent FC operational prototype fabrication in BINP advantageous Transmission line Design transmission line None Confirm performance to match FC conductor; through FEM simulation; fabricate module prototype fabrication advantageous Flux concentrator Fabricate FC system, None Confirm stable operation; prototyping including the power prototype advantageous source and transmission but not always necessary line because of equivalent FC operational in BINP
+Items Current status Goal by Sep.
+2024 Goal by Mar.
+2026 Flux concentrator Conductor, including Complete thermal design; Confirm stable operation conductor electrical property, prototype not always of electrical, thermal, and designed necessary because of mechanical properties; equivalent FC operational prototype fabrication in BINP advantageous Transmission line Design transmission line None Confirm performance to match FC conductor; through FEM simulation; fabricate module prototype fabrication advantageous Flux concentrator Fabricate FC system, None Confirm stable operation; prototyping including the power prototype advantageous source and transmission but not always necessary line because of equivalent FC operational in BINP